hsf-training/hsf-training-docker/_episodes/01-introduction.md

 > ## Containers on Windows and macOS
 >
 > Running containers in systems other than Linux, like macOS and Windows, require a virtual machine on the background to emulate the Linux kernel.
-> Still, the containers are very lightweight and faster to spin up than deploy virtual machines per application.
+> Still, the containers are very lightweight and faster to spin up than to deploy one virtual machine for each application.
 >
 > Most containerization tools provide a seamless experience for the user, abstracting the virtual machine and making it transparent to the user.
 > Just be aware that there is an additional layer between the containers and the host machine.